13 14 21

 Brodie is a retired senior public servant formerly with Housing NSW and the Department of Family and Community Services (FACS).
 He was General Manager for Southern and Western Region in Housing NSW for six years.
 His latest role prior to retirement was Interim District Director FACS Nepean Blue Mountains.
 Brodie has a Graduate Certificate in Housing Management and Policy; and is a Member of the Australasian Housing Institute (AHI) and Australian Institute of Company Directors.

 Dr Dianne Jackson is an experienced advisor, executive director, and leader in the social sector.
 She has held several national CEO roles focused on improving the lives of disadvantaged children, and was formally Associate Professor and Director of Strategic Collaborations at Charles Sturt University.
 Dianne has a keen interest in the social determinants of health and education, and the role of place-based approaches in achieving better outcomes for children and their families.
 She holds a Doctor of Philosophy – Education/Social Science, Bachelor of Social Science (Hons First Class), Bachelor of Teaching; and is a Member of the Australian Institute of Company Directors.
+Diane is also an Adjunct Professor of the TeEACH (Transforming Early Education and Child Health) Research Centre at Western Sydney University.

 Ken is an independent consultant assisting businesses to improve the return on investment in their human capital.
 Previously Ken held general management roles in municipal councils, senior positions in leading community services teams, and human resources and senior executive roles in companies and management consulting firms.
 His experience in the corporate and not-for-profit sectors is extensive and he provides specific expertise in the areas of human resources management, strategy development and community networks.
 Ken holds a Bachelor of Social Work and Bachelor of Business; and is a Graduate Member of the Australian Institute of Company Directors.